 There were some strict rules set by Goswami from the very start - those who questioned the encounter were repeatedly told that they were on the "wrong side", while those who celebrated it were lauded for being on the "right side", as the hashtag #HyderabadJustice floated at the bottom of the screen.

 Human rights lawyer Talish Ray came up, condemning the murders and claiming that she understood the issue of woman's safety upon which Goswami raised the volume and "made her hear what had happened to Disha".
-Despite Ray's request to not be 'mainsplained' about the situation of women's safety, the anchor cut her out and repeated the gruesome details of the crime.
+Despite Ray's request to not be 'mainsplained' about the situation of women's safety in the country, the anchor cut her out and repeated the gruesome details of the crime.
 Tensions were high among the 13 faces visible on the screen.

-The show ended with little debate around the effectiveness of executions on stopping rapes and murders, but Goswami made his opinion amply clear - India should be celebrating this act.
+The show ended with little debate around the effectiveness of executions on stopping rapes and murders, but Goswami made his opinion amply clear through his show- India should be celebrating this act.

 Zee News - Daily News and Analysis